 This exercise helps to strengthen the hip joints to keep your kids’ feet straight while walking.

-I am NOT a doctor, but I have fitted shoes and orthotics for hundreds of children with pigeon toe issues at the children’s shoe store that I work for.
-I have learned what works and what doesn’t by testing different shoes and orthotics!
+I am not a doctor, but I have fitted shoes and orthotics for hundreds of children with pigeon toe issues at the children’s shoe store that I work for.
+I have learned what works and what doesn’t by testing different shoes and orthotics.

 Is your child pigeon toed?
 Have they been experiencing leg or foot pain?
 What steps have you taken to stop the pain and improve the way they walk?
-Please share your experiences below so we can all benefit from your them!
+Please share your experiences below so we can all benefit from them!